CezarTriscaVicol/Concurrent-Programming/Problem Sheet 3/README.md

 Question 4:

-(a) Please compile and run with:
+Compile with:

     scalac ToroidalGrid.scala

+(a) Run with:

     scala GridMaxTest

 (b) Please compile and run with:

-    scalac LogToroidalGrid.scala
-    scala LogGridMaxTest
+    scala GridMaxTest --useLog